 50 mg of caffeine is generally considered a moderate amount and is equivalent to the amount of caffeine in an average cup of green tea.
 However, individual tolerance to caffeine can vary, so some people may experience negative side effects such as jitters or insomnia with even small amounts of caffeine.
 It’s always a good idea to be mindful of your caffeine intake and to consult with a healthcare provider if you have concerns about your caffeine consumption.

-The Surprising Health Benefits of Celery Tea
+The Surprising Health Benefit of Celery Tea: Your Complete Guide

 Celery is a vegetable that is often overlooked, but it is high in nutrients and has numerous health benefits.
 One of the best ways to reap the benefits of celery is by drinking celery tea.
 In this blog post, we’ll explore the surprising health benefits of celery tea and how to incorporate it into your daily routine.So what are the health benefit of celery tea?
 Why you need to know the health benefit of celery tea?
 Here is your comp;ete guide to health benefit of celery tea.